Skip to main content

 API User Credentials

-⚠️ The API user is meant to be separate from your Dashboard user and should not be used to access the Dashboard.
-Further, your Dashboard user should not be used to access Bandwidth's APIs.
+⚠️ The API user is meant to be separate from your App user and cannot be used to access the App.
+Further, your Dashboard user cannot be used to access Bandwidth's APIs.

 Unlike other user types, an API user is not required to update their password.